-The Rules of the Competition and the rules of courthouse, courtroom conduct, and security must be explained to all who will attend the competition and followed.
+The Rules of the Competition and the rules of courthouse, courtroom conduct, and security must be explained and followed by all who will attend the competition.
 The SC Bar has discretion to discipline on rule violations or inappropriate conduct affecting the procedure of a trial, or hurting the reputation or integrity of any team, school, participant, court officer, judge, or the Mock Trial program.
-Discipline may include disqualification, immediate eviction from the competition, and/or forfeiture of fees and awards for any misconduct occurring during the Mock Trial competition.
+Discipline may include disqualification; immediate eviction from the competition for any misconduct occurring during the Mock Trial competition.

-A. Arrival Times:

-Teams are to respect the arrival times, breaks, and lunch times by never being late.
-Being late without good cause is subject to penalty at the discretion of the Regional and/or State Mock Trial Coordinator.

-- B. Remaining in Courtroom: All competing team members in front of the bar are to remain in front of the bar during the competition round (excluding the first recess) unless an emergency is noted.
-See Rule 1.3 Emergencies. - C. Teacher Coach Requirement: The registering teacher coach, assistant teacher coach and/or preapproved school sponsor must always accompany and chaperone the team before, during, and after the competition, in addition to physically sitting with the team in the courtrooms during the rounds.
-Teacher coaches must remain at the courthouse supervising their students at the end of the competition until all students are picked up.
-Failure to do so will be reported to the school principal. - D. Violations by Visitors: Rule violations made by visitors can subject their team to be disciplined under this rule and or penalties in accordance with Rule 6.1 Dispute Process Post-Trial and Rule 6.4 Discipline for Non-Trial Rules Violations. - F. Use of Logos: No team may reproduce or manipulate the SC Bar logo or Mock Trial logo.
+- A. Arrival Times: Teams are to respect the arrival times, breaks, and lunch times by being on time.
+Being late without good cause is subject to a penalty at the discretion of the Regional and/or LRE Director. - B. Remaining in Courtroom: All competing team members in front of the bar are to remain in front of the bar during the competition round unless an emergency is noted.
+Rule 3.6 Emergencies. - C. Teacher Coach Requirement: The registering teacher coach, assistant teacher coach and/or pre-approved school sponsor must always accompany and chaperone the team during the day in addition to sitting in the courtroom with the team during the rounds.
+Teacher coaches must remain at the courthouse supervising their students until the end of the competition and all students are picked up.
+Failure to do so will be reported to the school principal. - D. Violations by Visitors: Rule violations made by visitors can subject their team to be disciplined under this rule and or penalties in accordance with Rule 11.1 Dispute Process Post-Trial and Rule 11.4 Discipline for Non-Trial Rules Violations. - F. Use of Logos: No team may reproduce or manipulate the SC Bar logo or Mock Trial logo.